GAurelG/How-To/python.md

     + then on the directory already created: `virtualenv DIRECTORY_NAME`
 2. Python 3:
     + already in the python standard library
+    + but need to install python3-venv on ubuntu 18.04
     + `pyvenv DIRECTORY_NAME`

 ### Working in a Virtual environment: